• Skip to primary navigation

 To Assemble

-• Cut the cooled cake horizontally.
-Place one layer on a cake plate.
+• Place one cake layer on a cake plate.
 Reserve ¾ cup of filling, and spread or pipe the rest of the filling on top of the cake.

 • Place the second cake layer on top.
 Spread the reserved cake filling all over the top and sides of the cake.